-- o Back clips, Z-clips, skipped clips are addressed in 5.5.8, 5.5.9, and 5.5.10, respectively. - Keep your brake hand on the brake rope all the time.
-Resting position is your brake hand down, at your side. - If you need to take rope slack back in while lead belaying, use PBUS.
-Move your nonbrake hand back down to brake rope, under your brake hand, like a top-rope belay. - The belay stance is dynamic and will often shift around, especially in the first 2-4 bolts.
+- Back clips, Z-clips, skipped clips are addressed in sections 5.5.8, 5.5.9, and 5.5.10 of this Handbook, respectively. - Keep your brake hand on the brake rope at all times.
+Resting position is your brake hand down, at your side, guide hand up to demonstrate slack. - o If you need to take rope slack back in while lead belaying, use footwork to move your body in order to reduce slack.
+If you need to pull slack back in through your belay device, use PBUS; move your non-brake hand back down to brake rope, under your brake hand, like a top-rope belay, taking necessary steps to assist with slack management. - The belay stance is dynamic and will often shift around, especially in the first 2-4 bolts.
 Adjust your stance to get a better view of what's going on with the climber.
 Also, use your legs to quickly take excess slack, or to quickly provide slack if clipping. - Closely watch the climber, trying to anticipate their movement and their clipping.
-Be ready for a climber who clips earlier than others, or a climber that makes two clips from one position. - o Guide the rope around the climber's feet as they climb through the first few clips. - Keep close to the wall, especially for the first few clips. - Watch the competitor carefully, and anticipate when a climber will make a clip.
+Be ready for a climber who clips earlier than others, or a climber that makes two clips from one position. - Guide the rope around the climber's feet as they climb through the first few clips. - Keep close to the wall, especially for the first few clips. - Watch the competitor carefully, and anticipate when a climber will make a clip.
 Step in towards the clip as needed, but try to belay as close to the wall as possible to reduce rope drag.
 In general, stepping away from the wall will tend to cause more rope drag, and will increase your risk of being pulled off balance in a fall. - Leaving a lot of slack as a preventative measure against short-roping can be sloppy and simplistic, as well as potentially dangerous.
 Leaving a lot of slack might also inhibit your ability to making a soft catch in some instances.
 Learn to pay out rope "just in time".
-There can be rare cases leaving more slack is appropriate, like long routes with lots of rope drag. - If climber pulls but fails to clip, the belayer should quickly and carefully take in excess slack once the climber releases the rope.
+There can be rare cases leaving more slack is appropriate, like long routes with lots of rope drag. - o If climber pulls but fails to clip, the belayer should quickly and carefully take in excess slack once the climber releases the rope.
 Typically, the safest and most effective way to take in this slack is to move away from the first clip, preferably along the wall.
-This allows the belayer to quickly give slack by stepping back in, if the climber pulls rope in order to reattempt the clip. - If a competitor claims there was a technical incident to a short-rope that you (as belayer) caused, hold off any discussion until the Chief Judge is called to discuss the situation, regardless whether you think there was a short-rope situation or not.
+This allows the belayer to quickly give slack by stepping back in, if the climber pulls rope in order to reattempt the clip. - If a competitor claims there was a technical incident to a short-rope that you (as belayer) caused, hold off any discussion until the Jury President is called to discuss the situation, regardless whether you think there was a short-rope situation or not.